 Matt Sanderson!
 See his bio on our admin page.

-Sophie has worn many hats in her life, and in addition to being a complete super-nerd, she is also a swimmer, ballet dancer, nanny, sign language enthusiast, stage manager, Taylor Swift fan, and loving cat owner.
-She can likely be found romping through the streets of northeast Portland with her motley crew of small children, a cup of coffee in one hand and her camera in the other.
-Sophie is thrilled to bring her love of organizing and caring for others to NBTSC this year as the Administrative Assistant and Mamma Bear.
+In addition to geeking out about youth rights and social justice, Sophie enjoys hanging out with her cat, dancing, painting, and swimming.
+She dabbles in graphic design work and horseback riding.
+Sophie is interested in learning more about beekeeping, carpentry, and is always seeking out ways to be more organized.
+Sophie can likely be found romping through the streets of northeast Portland with a motley crew of small children, a cup of coffee in one hand and her camera in the other.
+She is thrilled to bring her love of organizing and caring for others to NBTSC this year.